zoeskan/MCB185/PYTHON_COOKBOOK.md

 ```
 seq = '' # empty string
 with open(filename) as fp:
-	header = fp.readline() # or is it better as next(fp)?
+	header = fp.readline() # read one line
-	for line in fp:
+	for line in fp:        # iterate through the remaining lines
 		seq += line.rstrip()
 ```

 ## Reading a multi-FASTA file ##

 Reading a multi-FASTA file is a little complicated.
-Building and returning a list of sequences is wasteful of CPU and RAM for long sequences.
-Why slurp in an entire genome when you can iterate over chromosomes?
-The function below, which has some useful features.
+Use the code below, which has some useful features.

 + It can read from compressed files or stdin
 + It uses `join` to prevent the CPU overhead of concatenation